comicrelief/ansible-role-mysql/README.md

 $ kitchen converge
 ```

-You can check either your user or database by logging in the VM:
+You can check either your user or database by logging in to the VM:

 ```
 $ kitchen login